What is mange?

 "The hair loss usually begins on the face, especially around the eyes."

 How is demodectic mange diagnosed?

 Your veterinarian will take deep skin scrapings and examine them under the microscope to diagnose this disease.
 The finding of larger than normal numbers of Demodex mites in skin scrapings confirms the diagnosis.
-Occasionally, the disease will be diagnosed by means of a skin biopsy in dogs that have chronic skin infections that have not responded appropriately to treatment.
+Occasionally, the disease will be diagnosed by means of a skin biopsy in dogs that have chronic skin infections and have not responded appropriately to treatment.

 How is demodectic mange treated?

-There are also several 'spot on' topical treatments, such as imidacloprid and moxidectin.
-These medications are used 'off label' for the treatment of demodicosis.
-The term 'off label' describes the use of a drug for conditions other than what it was approved for.
+The localized form is usually treated with topical medication.
+The generalized form requires more aggressive treatment, usually in the form of oral or topical medications.
+There are several 'spot-on' topical treatments, such as moxidectin + imidacloprid (Advantage Multi®, Advocate®) and topical fluralaner (Bravecto®).
+These medications are used 'off-label' for the treatment of demodicosis.
+The term off-label describes the use of a drug for conditions other than what it was approved for.

 What is the prognosis for my dog?

 Because the immune system does not mature until 12 to 18 months of age, a dog with demodectic mange may have relapses until that age.
 In addition, dogs with suppressed immune systems may be susceptible to relapse.
 It is important to treat as soon as a relapse occurs to minimize the possibility of developing uncontrollable problems.
-Relapses are usually recognized 3-6 months after treatment is discontinued.
+Relapses are usually recognized three to six months after treatment is discontinued.